BaturalpArisoy/NutriB2_LanscapeHeterogeneity/readme2.md

-- Class OSM:
+### Class OSM:
  - Setting up instances:
    - The user should define the parent directory first to save the Geopackage
    - BBOX coordinates should have been set as, maxx, minx, ymax, ymin
  - get_data() method in the class downloads graph of the pedestrian walking network.
  - The graph is downloaded as GeoPackage since, Geopackage is an optimized and interoperable format to store geo-datasets.
  - Downloaded GeoPackage contains two classes; nodes(points) and edges(polyLines)

 - Class Queue:
   - Each method of the class is called to the following class twoQ
-  - Class confirms a FIFO (First in First out)
+  - Class confirms a FIFO (First in First out) queue (Pallottino offers that both Qs should be FIFO queues)
     - enqueue() adds a new element to queue from the tail
     - dequeue() removes an existing element from the head of the queue
     - isEmpty() and length() are used to check while loop continuity and assess a range of a for loop respectively